martis42/depend_on_what_you_use/README.md

 This project uses [semantic versioning](https://semver.org/spec/v2.0.0.html).
 Please be aware that the project is still in an early phase and until version 1.0.0 has been reached all releases can contain breaking changes.

+The report files DWYU generates to facilitate running automatic fixes are considered an implementation detail.
+Changing their content is not considered a breaking change.
+You are of course free to use those report files in custom scripts of yours, but might have to adapt those scripts also for minor version updates.

+Also, how to include DWYU in your WORKSPACE file might change at any time.

 # Contributing